KadirKarabacak/Forkify-App/README.md

 * For a more organized structure, I used the SASS instead of CSS3.
 * I created a reusable update method which updating only changed elements instead of whole section for better performance.
 * I used Async - Await method to fetch AJAX calls instead of then methods for more modern structure
-* For a more modern structure, I used Async - Await methods instead of 'then' methods when making AJAX calls.

 ### - 💻 For the installation of the project :
 #### Dev-Dependencies :